albagon/bcn-map/README.md

 # Barcelona Map App

 *Barcelona Map App* is a single-page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It features a map of "El Born" – one of the most trendy neighborhoods in Barcelona – as well as a set of markers to identify popular venues to visit.
-The map funcionality is provided by [Google Maps](https://developers.google.com/maps/documentation/) API.
+It features a map of "El Born" – one of the most trendy neighbourhoods in Barcelona – as well as a set of markers to identify popular venues to visit.
+The map functionality is provided by [Google Maps](https://developers.google.com/maps/documentation/) API.

 ## Functionality